HCPSS/schoolsites-help/_posts/2014-07-15-news-messages.md

 News messages will appear under the recent news sidebar on your homepage, and also under the news menu tab.

-Alternatively, you can also go to your dashboard and select "add message" in the News (messages) box.
+Go to your dashboard and select "add message" in the News (messages) box.

 ![dashboard message](/schoolsites-help/images/news/dashboard-message.png)

-Either way works just fine.

 Give your message a descriptive title.
 Within the message you can add links and bold or italicize text.
 [Refer to the documentation](/schoolsites-help/2014/07/15/editing-page/#wysiwyg) if you're unfamiliar with how to edit text.